SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 will find the Microsoft Azure Management Portal.
 If it is the first time that you access the Azure Management Portal with your account, you will have to register a new Azure subscription, providing some information and a credit card for any payment need.
-But don't worry, in order to play with Azure AD and to register Office 365 Add-In you will not pay anything.
+But don't worry, in order to play with Azure AD and to register Office 365 Application you will not pay anything.
 In fact, those are free capabilities.
 After having accessed the Azure Management Portal, select the "Active Directory" section, by clicking on the icon highlighted in the following screenshot: